Is Your Bike Fit as Good as Your Bike?

 - Hands never get sore or numb even without thickly padded bar tape or gloves

 - Neck and shoulders don’t get sore or tight

 - Genitals are not painful or numb

-- You have no knee pain if don’t mash big gears and do keep knees warm
+- You have no knee pain so long as you don’t mash big gears and you do keep knees warm

 - Feet don’t have hot spots or go numb on long rides

 - There is no pain below or between the shoulder blades

 - No one muscle gets tired or cramps long before others